u-boot/u-boot/doc/board/amlogic/pre-generated-fip.rst

 The repo also supports the open-source 'gxlimg' signing tool that can be used to sign U-Boot binaries for GXL/GXM/G12A/G12B/SM1 boards: https://github.com/repk/gxlimg

+The following binaries can be replaced with open-source implementations:

+- bl2.bin (GXBB and GXL only)
+- bl31.img (GXBB, GXL, AXG and G12A only)

+Refer to `Experimental U-Boot SPL Support`_ if you wish to replace them.

 Licensing
 ---------